gaiaus/2024-us-presidential-general-election/harris/spending/media_related/README.md

 All entries below are disbursements that include "MEDIA" in their description field from Harris for President's FEC filings.
 Amounts are displayed as reported to the FEC.

-## Monthly Spending Totals for "MEDIA" Related Disbursements (Chronological Order)
+## Monthly Spending Totals for 'MEDIA' Related Disbursements (Chronological Order)
 | Month | Total Disbursements | Number of Transactions |
 |-------|-------------------|----------------------|
 | August 2023 | $5,948,415.82 | 12 |